-Jason Thompson is chairperson of the Historic Districts Study Committee and is a member of the Rochester Hills Historic Districts Commission.
-He has a bachelor's degree in history from Oakland University and a master's degree in public administration from Oakland University.
+Jason Thompson is chairperson of the Historic Districts Study Committee, and is a member of the Rochester Hills Historic Districts Commission.
+He has received a bachelor's degree in history from Oakland University, and a masters of public administration from Oakland University.
 His academic and work activities include a strong background in research and grant writing.

-Lavere Webster is an art and antiques conservator who lives in one of the city's designated local historic districts.
+LaVere Webster is an art and antiques conservator who lives in one of the city's designated local historic districts.
 He has served on the board of directors of the Rochester-Avon Historical Society for more than six years.

-Jane C. Busch, historic preservation consultant, assisted the study committee in its work.
+Kristine M. Kidorf, Kidorf Preservation Consulting, and Jane C. Busch, historic preservation consultant assisted the study committee with their work.